rydmike/flex_color_scheme/README.md

 very subtle or made very bold and impactful.

 The first light and dark image pair show the theme using blend level 0.
-At level 0 there are no alpha blends in any surfaces, so all modes look the same.
+At level 0 there are no alpha blends of primary color in any surfaces, so all modes look the same.
 The next six images use the same blend level strength 18, but show six different blend modes.
 Next, one of the modes is repeated, but at blend level 33.
 Last the theme that was used to generate all these different nuances of the same color scheme based theme, is shown.

 [<img src="https://rydmike.com/assets_fcsv4/06-blend-examples.jpg?raw=true" alt="blend examples"/>](